Handle voicemails in 8x8 Contact Center for Zendesk

 Note: The Reject interaction button is disabled if your contact center administrator has not granted the permission.
 This prevents agents from rejecting the interactions they are offered.

-2. After listening to the voicemail message, hang up your agent telephone, or in the Phone tab of the Control Panel, click End Call.
+4. After listening to the voicemail message, hang up your agent telephone or click Hang up to end the call.
+The post-processing time initiates.

-4. In the Wrap up section, add information in the agent-injected data fields, such as Ticket Type, Priority Type, Ticket Status, and Privacy.
+6. In the Zendesk section, add information in the agent-injected data fields, such as Ticket Type, Priority Type, Ticket Status, and Privacy.

-5. Click Save.
+8. Click Wrap up.
 The wrap-up notes you entered appear in the call log.

 Note: Wrap-up fields can only be populated from the 8x8 integration during an active interaction.